pradel/create-react-app-esbuild/packages/craco-esbuild/README.md

 - `esbuildLoaderOptions`: customise the options passed down to the `esbuild` loader. _Note: This will be used only by webpack_
 - `esbuildMinimizerOptions`: customise the options passed down to `ESBuildMinifyPlugin`. _Note: This will be used only by webpack_
 - `includePaths`: include external directories in loader.
-- `enableSvgr`: enable the svgr webpack plugin.
-SVGs are loaded as separate files by default.
-Enabling this options allow you to import SVGs as React components.
-See [CRA documentation](https://create-react-app.dev/docs/adding-images-fonts-and-files/#adding-svgs) for more detailed explanation.
-- `svgrOptions`: customise the options passed down to the `svgr` loader.
 - `skipEsbuildJest`: Avoid using `esbuild-jest` for jest configuration.
 Could be useful to avoid compatibility issues with transpiling tests.
 - `esbuildJestOptions`: customise the [options](https://github.com/aelbore/esbuild-jest#setting-up-jest-config-file-with-transformoptions) passed down to the `esbuild-jest` transformer.